Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-glZYmjXGsTI.md

 >
 > [Laughter]
 >
-> oh god wait don't wait one more try is anyone in uh try again oh oh so funny no no i can't use that it's too close or that one and then we were like yeah we got it perfect oh my god i forgot about the pharmaceutical
+> oh god wait don't wait one more try is anyone in, try again oh oh so funny no no i can't use that it's too close or that one and then we were like yeah we got it perfect oh my god i forgot about the pharmaceutical
 >
 > [Laughter]
 >